thk123/se4be-website/index.md

 ### Seminar C: "Good" Code

-Writing "good" code is necessary to ensure software can be efficently developed over time.
+Writing "good" code is necessary to ensure software can be efficiently developed over time.
 This seminar will give developers a large toolkit of techniques that will make your code more readable, testable and maintainable.

 **Good code allows future developers to understand and therefore improve software.**

-By applying some simple techniques you can ensure the code you write is _readable, testable and maintaible_.
+By applying some simple techniques you can ensure the code you write is _readable, testable and maintainable_.
 Code that has these properties will be more correct and easier for developers to work on.

 [Get in touch](mailto:hi@tkiley.co.uk) today to start learning how to write better code.